armin-reichert/pacman/README.md

 - Cheats
   - ALT-'k' kills all ghosts
   - ALT-'e' eats all normal pellets
-  - ALT-'+' switches to next level
+  - ALT-'+' switches to the next level
-  - ALT-'i' makes Pac-Man immportable
+  - ALT-'i' makes Pac-Man immortable
-- Logging
+- Logging/tracing
-  - Logging messages of state machines can be switched on/off (key 'l')
+  - Tracing of state machines can be switched on/off (key 'l')

 ## References